NicoleRauch/BusinessWebsite/jekyll/_posts/2016-05-16-shallow-rendering.md

 Of course, our components are not always that simple.
 We might also have a nested component, e.g.:

 <pre>
-import React, {Component} from "react";
-import SimpleFunctionComponent from "./SimpleFunctionComponent";

 export default class extends Component {
   render() {
     return (